-Later, of course, he ran and won a race for U.S. Senate from New York, amid charges he was a carpetbagger.
+Later, of course, he ran and won a race for U.S. Senate from New York in 1964, amid charges of carpetbagging.

 He flunked third grade.
 The seventh of nine children, he had a hard time adjusting to school.
 He attended 12 different schools before graduating from Milton Academy and going to Harvard.

-He got into a bar fight when he turned 21, the first time he ever got drunk.
+He got into a bar fight when he turned 21, the first time he ever drank too much.
 Shortly after his birthday, he celebrated by buying a beer in a bar.
 Then he bought the house a round.
 When the patrons began singing ‘Happy Birthday’ to someone else, he smashed a beer bottle over one of their heads.